What is the Anti-lock Braking System (ABS)?

 4. Low brake fluid level: Low brake fluid can cause the ABS light to come on, as the system relies on adequate fluid pressure to function properly.
 Check your brake fluid level and top it off if necessary.
 If the fluid level is consistently low, it may indicate a leak in the brake system that needs to be addressed.

 5. Worn or damaged brake components: Worn or damaged brake components, such as brake pads, rotors, or calipers, can cause the ABS light to come on.
-Inspect your brake system for any signs of wear or damage and replace any necessary components to ensure the proper functioning of the ABS.
+Inspect your brake system for any signs of wear or damage and replace any necessary components to ensure proper functioning of the ABS system.

 By identifying the specific issue causing your ABS light to come on, you can take the appropriate steps to fix the problem and ensure your car's anti-lock braking system is functioning optimally.